DockTail Documentation

 tailscale-socket:

-Set TAILSCALE_AUTH_KEY to authenticate the Tailscale container (generate at Tailscale Admin → Settings → Keys).
-The sidecar must advertise tag:server so it can satisfy the ACL auto-approver.
+Set TAILSCALE_AUTH_KEY to authenticate the Tailscale container.
+Generate it in the Tailscale Admin Console under Settings -> Keys.
+The sidecar should advertise tag:server so it can satisfy the ACL auto-approver example below.

-- Go to Tailscale Admin → Settings → OAuth clients
+- Open Tailscale Admin Console -> Settings -> OAuth clients.

-- Create a new OAuth client with these permissions, scoped to your server tag:
+- Create an OAuth client scoped to your server tag, for example

 environment: